Davis College of Business and Economics

-Most economics majors pursue employment in the private sector.
+- Most economics majors pursue employment in the private sector.
 Graduates in economics succeed in many occupations.
 Some students plan to earn the Masters of Business Administration (MBA) degree in time.
-Others find employment with the BA is sufficient to fulfill their aspirations.
+Others find employment with a bachelors degree is sufficient to fulfill their aspirations.

-Some economists with BA degrees find employment as research associates with economic consulting firms.
+- Some economists with bachelors degrees find employment as research associates with economic consulting firms.
 Consultants advise firms on business strategies, prepare economic evidence for court cases, and develop analyses to influence public policy.

 Law and Other Professions